 But there’s also an absurd other-woman, a stuck-up beauty/spoiled rich girl/femme fatale.
 The author handles her very clumsily.

-In the first half of the novel, the plot moves along at a nice brisk pace.
+In the novel’s first half, the plot moves along at a nice brisk pace.
 But eventually, it bogs down.
 Though the early events and situations seem natural and believable, even the surprises, by the latter chapters, contrivances take over.
-The story seems to keep going on life support if you know what I mean.
+The story seems to keep going on life support, if you know what I mean.

 So, in conclusion, I’d say Whisper to the Stars has its moments.
 But not enough to make it a satisfying read.